 We leave behind that time of year where our eyes are focused pointedly on the past, and lift our gaze towards the uncertain promise of what is ahead.
 The familiar sounds and surroundings of Christmas Past give way to the brimming but uncertain blurriness of Future.

-The Last Week of the Year, those precious days nestled between Past and Future, are strikingly Present, and allow us that rare opportunity to breathe in the air that is no longer the old, but not just yet the new.
+The Last Week of the Year, those precious days nestled between Past and Future, are strikingly Present, and allow us that rare opportunity to breathe in the air that is no longer the Old Year, but not quite yet the New.

-Which makes me realize we spend so much of our precious time on things that ultimately don’t matter.
+Which makes me realize that we spend so much of our precious time on things that ultimately aren’t all that important.

-We argue about trivialities until we lose focus and are spread thin.
+We argue about trivialities until we lose focus and become spread thin.